neo4j/cypher-language-support/packages/language-server/README.md

 ### Usage

-Once installed, you can run the language server using `npx @neo4j-cypher/language-server --stdio`.
+Once installed, you can run the language server using `cypher-language-server --stdio`.

 Below you can find a few examples in Typescript on how to send messages to that server.